RobertasTupikas/Pursue/README.md

 - Click **Visualize Log‑Ratio** to compute and plot.
 - Use **Download Log‑Ratios** to export the per‑sample ratios as CSV for use elsewhere.

-> If you want to incorporate **zero‑imputation** using **BMDD** in your workflow, run BMDD on your counts first and then feed the imputed abundances into your log‑ratio analyses.

 ### 9) SELBAL balances (feature selection for ratios)
 - At the bottom panel, choose the **Metadata Variable**.
 - Toggle **Categorical Variable** if it’s a category.